-Impact of Events on the U.S. Home Front Divide the class into small groups.
+Impact of Events on the U.S. Home Front

+Divide the class into small groups.
 Assign each group one of the following topics to research.
 Each group should be prepared to explain the impact these events had on the U.S. home front.

 - The internment of Japanese Americans (e.g., investigate the arrest, trial, and appeals of Fred Korematsu and the decision of the Supreme Court in Korematsu v.
-United States (Standard 11.7.5) - The restrictions on German and Italian resident aliens - The response of America's administration to Hitler's atrocities against Jews - The roles and growing political demands on African Americans
+United States) - The internment of German Americans - The response of America's administration to Hitler's atrocities against Jews - The roles and growing political demands of African Americans